PLHC/option-pricer-app/README.md

 ## Interface
 ![Parts](images/parts_screenshots.png)
 The GUI is divided in three parts.
 The first one is used to enter model inputs and to navigate through the computed values.
+Any forbidden value triggers a message inviting the user to correct the given input.
 The second part displays the results of the model: prices of the put and call options and heatmaps displaying the price variations of the options if volatility and underlying price deviate in the ranges +/-10.
 The third part shows the inputs to the model corresponding to the displayed prices and heatmaps guaranteeing certainty in the provided information.

 ## User controls
-The inputs to the model are entered in the boxes on the right and any forbidden value triggers a message.

 **_Compute_** button runs the model computation, stores the values in the database and display them.
 In case the inputs have not been changed since the last computation, the values are not computed and the last computation is loaded from the database.
-This prevents storing unnecessarily multiple times the same values.
+This prevents storing unnecessarily the same values.

 **_Next_** and **_Previous_** load and display the next or previous model computation stored in the database.